24hourkirtan/audio-streaming-app/pages/builds/githubReleases.md

 ___
 ### Create GitHub release
-The final APK and Archive (IPA) files now go to GitHub as a "tagged release".
 Create a new tagged release on GitHub using previous release as a model.
 Add both the Android and IOS files to the release.
+GitHub will add zip files of the source.

 * version format:  v0.0.0